Next Up: Supporting young leaders committed to social and environmental justice

 ~ Edward Abbey

 Today the world is wracked in urgent crises.
 How are these to be faced and still leave space to work for the good of future generations?
 In Alberta I’m constantly told that the Petrostate economy is “how it is” and we have no alternative system to be a part of.
-As an Albertan, I see that change does not have to come from political power, and that connecting on ideas and values has profound impact.
+As an Albertan, I can see how changes made through connecting on ideas and values has profound impact.
 As an educator I see that skills, capacity and collaboration create and empower personal and systemic change.
 As a community organizer I see that shared purpose, common action and inclusion are successful in building the movement for social and environmental justice.
 I believe that we all have the moral authority to act for good.

 Tracey Mitchell, Program Coordinator // Next Up Saskatchewan